Are Amazon Warehouse Deals Any Good?

 Amazon is a major global online store.
 It offers a huge selection of goods: books, beauty supplies, groceries, garden tools, vehicles, video games, and almost anything else you can imagine.
 Their success is due not only to competitive pricing but also to their no quibble 30-day return policy.
 They have large fulfillment centers (or warehouses) that send out goods and also check and resell the returned items.

-It is common for online retailers to experience a high rate of returns.
+It's common for online retailers to experience a high rate of returns.
 Buying after viewing a webpage photo is not the same as actually handling goods before making a purchase.
 As a result, many customers change their mind and return their purchase for a refund.
 Some of the goods can be restocked into the main inventory as the original packaging is undamaged.
-However, many items have to be resold as “used” because a customer has opened the wrapper to examine the goods.
+However, many items have to be resold as used because a customer has opened the wrapper to examine the goods.
 These are the Amazon Warehouse Deals.

 How to Find Deals and Bargains on Amazon